-The owner of the Beef ‘O’Brady’s restaurant and pub in Beavercreek will refuse to televise NFL games again this year, saying on the eatery’s Facebook page this morning, Sept.
+The owner of the Beef ‘O’Brady’s restaurant and pub in Beavercreek will refuse to televise NFL games again this year, saying on the eatery’s Facebook page on Sept.
 5 that, “The decision to stand up for the American Flag and National Anthem was—and is—the right one.”

 Bill DeFries, a U.S. Marine Corps veteran, made national headlines last year when he announced a similar move.
-And today, he said he would be “continuing that tradition” during this NFL season.
+He said he would be “continuing that tradition” during this NFL season.
 The announcement was warmly received by followers of the restaurant’s Facebook page.
 “I appreciate your stance on this,” one commenter wrote.

 Last year, more than 100 NFL players took a knee before or during the performance or playing of the national anthem during one Sunday in late September.
 Some said they did it to protest or call attention to what they feel are instances of racial injustice or police brutality, while others said they did it to express solidarity with or support for fellow players.

 There have been far fewer similar displays of protest so far this year in pre-season NFL games, and the league and some of its teams have taken steps to discourage such displays.
 But Nike’s recent decision to use Colin Kaepernick in an ad campaign has thrown a new spotlight on the issue.

 Kaepernick's protests of racial injustice began in the summer of 2016 with sitting and later kneeling during the national anthem, and those actions helped launch the later protests across the NFL.
 No team signed him as a free agent in 2017 or 2018, and he has filed a lawsuit claiming that team owners conspired to keep him out of the league.